 For all its charm and humour, what most impressed me about Dirk Gently’s Holistic Detective Agency was just how tightly plotted it was.
 What at first appear to be flippant actions or character comments turn out to be judiciously placed puzzle pieces that coalesce into a denouement worthy of supreme respect.

-I’ve heard the BBC TV series loosely based on Adam’s Dirk Gently series is worth watching (see video trailer below) so I’m off to find myself a copy.
+I’ve heard the BBC TV series (different actors) loosely based on Adams’ Dirk Gently series is worth watching also so I’m off to find myself a copy.